 Construction of Crankshaft

-Inside the crankshaft, it is consists of main bearings are also called the main journals.
+The crankshaft consists of main bearings, which are also called main journals.
 The crankshaft is supported by the main bearing on the main journals.
 A balanced load is provided in the opposite direction of the crankarm for equilibrium.

-A crankshaft is usually manufactured of alloy steel by casting or forging process and is machined and grounded to give suitable journals for the connecting rod and main bearing.
+A crankshaft is usually manufactured of alloy steel by casting or forging process.
+It is machined and grounded to give suitable journals for the connecting rod and main bearing.

 The crankshaft has drilled oil passages through which oil can flow from the main bearing to the connecting rod bearing.